sebastiancarlos/beachpatrol/README.md

 web extension's Native Messaging feature.
 Also, the UI will highlight commands which are meant to run on the current URL.

-What can you do with Beachpatrol?
+### What can you automate with Beachpatrol?
 The sky is the limit:
 - Check your email.
 - Login to your bank account.
 - Download a file from a website.